How the Deakin Fee Freeze affects you

 As the first Australian University to announce a Fee Freeze this year and the leader in student satisfaction amongst Victorian universities, Deakin will continue to put our students needs first.
 We also offer a range of pathways options, alternative ways that lead directly to studying at Deakin.

-- If you applied during T2 2014 and want to know more about the Fee Freeze, view the FAQs
+- If you applied for a course commencing in T2 (July) or T3 (November) 2014 and want to know more about the Fee Freeze, view the FAQs

 - If you'd like to stay informed about Deakin University fees, register here